The Post-DEI Hollowing Phenomenon™

 2. Working Definition (Teaser-Level Overview)

-This hollowing—structural, cultural, psychological, and emotional—deeply affects:
+This hollowing—structural, cultural, psychological, and emotional—can significantly affect:

 • sense of belonging